damianhakert/damianhakert.github.io/source/posts/2016-11-02-global-developer-survey-2016.html.md

 technology that can pit products within a single company against each other.
 Keep your head down too long on one project, and the rest of the development world has not only moved onto something new, they're using a brand new set of tools you've never heard of to build it.
-Meanwhile, you're still coding in C++.

 <!-- more -->